Vinelab/minion/README.md

 ```

 ## Usage
-The idea behind Minion is to help structure your application for real-time communication by using **providers**
+The idea behind Minion is to help structure your application and get it ready for scale
-to *register RPCs* and *publish and subscribe to topics* with predefined functionalities to make things quick.
+with real-time communication by using **providers** to *register RPCs* and *publish and subscribe to topics*
+with predefined functionalities to make things quick.
+For more about RPCs and Pub/Sub see [Introduction to WAMP programming](http://autobahn.ws/js/tutorial.html)

 ### How It Works
-WAMP is a protocol that defines a router that handles connections of clients, your application is one
+WAMP is a protocol that defines a Router that handles connections of clients, your application is one
-of these clients called *Internal Client* and the application logic is implemented using *providers* which you can
+of these clients and the application logic is implemented within *providers* which you can
 *register* with Minion using the `register($provider)` method.
 A provider can be the name of a class
 (full namespace if applicable) or a `Closure`.